zoomoid/AlphabetClasses/ctext/README.md

 ## Abstract

-This class provides quite sophisticated adjustments to memoir, mainly front matter restyling (see ~/AlphabetClasses/examples/ctext.pdf), as well as small improvements to section titles and other small adjustments, mostly font-related.
+This class provides quite sophisticated adjustments to article, mainly front matter restyling (see ~/AlphabetClasses/examples/ctext.pdf), as well as small improvements to section titles and other small adjustments, mostly font-related.
 Its main purpose is to be used for typesetting most of my